-- 1) Grantees may choose to further restrict household income below 200% of federal poverty guidelines in order to target households with the greatest need - 2) Grantees may choose to further target their Rapid Rehousing resources toward households prioritized by their CoC, such as chronically homeless or literally homeless - 3) Grantees or subgrantees that specialize in serving a specific population, such as youth or families, may target those households; however, grantees are obligated to describe in
+- 1) Grantees may choose to further restrict household income below 200% of federal poverty guidelines to target households with the greatest need. - 2) Grantees may choose to further target their Rapid Rehousing resources toward households prioritized by their CoC, such as chronically homeless or literally homeless. - 3) Grantees or Subgrantees that specialize in serving a specific population, such as youth or families, may target those households; however, Grantees are obligated to describe in their application how they intend to serve all populations (families, youth, singles).
+This can be accomplished by describing complementary funding sources or programs that are being used to meet the needs of some of these populations. - 4) A Grantee or Subgrantee may dually assess a household for FHPAP eligibility at the same time as assessing the household for Emergency Assistance/Emergency General Assistance (EA/EGA)

-- their application how they intend to serve all populations (families, youth, singles).
-This can be accomplished by describing complementary funding sources or programs that are being used to meet the needs of some of these populations. - 4) A grantee or subgrantee may dually assess a household for FHPAP eligibility at the same time as assessing the household for Emergency Assistance/Emergency General Assistance (EA/EGA) if the assessment process does not provide an additional burden to the household.
-For example, if a household is applying for assistance on a common application, such as FHPAP, EA, EGA, etc., and the county and/or grantee makes the determination regarding the funding source to be used, the process for the particular funding source should not be an additional burden on the household to complete.
+if the assessment process does not provide an additional burden to the household.
+For example, if a household is applying for assistance on a common application, such as FHPAP, EA, EGA, etc., and the county and/or Grantee makes the determination regarding the funding source to be used, the process for the funding source should not be an additional burden on the household to complete.

-Outside of the four exceptions noted above, grantees and subgrantees should not add additional eligibility criteria without the prior written approval of Minnesota Housing, as additional criteria could act as a barrier to households who are trying to access FHPAP.
+Outside of the four exceptions noted above, Grantees and Subgrantees should not add additional eligibility criteria without the prior written approval of Minnesota Housing, as additional criteria could act as a barrier to households who are trying to access FHPAP.

-3.03 Commitment to Equity
+3.03 Household Assessment